awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-workforce-management-private-api.md

 ## Find Your Workforce Name<a name="sms-workforce-management-private-api-name"></a>

-Some of the Amazon SageMaker workforce\-related API operations require your workforce name as input\.
+Some of the SageMaker workforce\-related API operations require your workforce name as input\.
 You can see your Amazon Cognito or OIDC IdP private and vendor workforce names in an AWS Region using the []() API operation in that AWS Region\.

-If you created your workforce using your own OIDC IdP, you can find your workforce name in the Ground Truth area of the Amazon SageMaker console\.
+If you created your workforce using your own OIDC IdP, you can find your workforce name in the Ground Truth area of the SageMaker console\.

-**To find your workforce name in the Amazon SageMaker console**
+**To find your workforce name in the SageMaker console**

-1. Go to the Ground Truth area of the Amazon SageMaker console: [https://console\.aws\.amazon\.com/sagemaker/groundtruth](https://console.aws.amazon.com/sagemaker/groundtruth)\.
+1. Go to the Ground Truth area of the SageMaker console: [https://console\.aws\.amazon\.com/sagemaker/groundtruth](https://console.aws.amazon.com/sagemaker/groundtruth)\.

 1. Select **Labeling workforces**\.